OXID-eSales/paypal-checkout-documentation/installation.rst

 Installation
 ============

-Install the payment module :productname:`PayPal Checkout` for OXID eShop version 6.2 and higher.
+Install the payment module :productname:`PayPal Checkout` for OXID eShop version 6.1.

 |prerequisites|

-* You have installed OXID eShop 6.2 or higher.
+* You have installed OXID eShop 6.1.
 * You have configured `https`.

    a.
 In the :file:`<root directory of the eShop>/source` directory, open the :file:`config.inc.php` file.